duketopceo/Dixi/AI_to_Khan.md

 - Installed all Python dependencies in virtual environment
 - Fixed Unicode encoding in Python test script
 - Updated scripts to detect and use virtual environments
+- Added comprehensive error handling throughout
+- Fixed streaming endpoint race condition
+- Added port conflict detection and resolution
+- Removed all fake/placeholder code
+- Improved WebSocket error handling and reconnection logic

 ## Technical Stuff (if you're curious)

 The AI service is in `packages/backend/src/services/ai.ts` and it's making HTTP requests to Ollama's API.
 When you send a query, it builds a prompt (including gesture info if there is any) and sends it to Ollama's `/api/generate` endpoint.
 It handles both regular responses and streaming, and has proper error handling if Ollama goes down.

+The streaming endpoint was fixed to properly wait for the stream to complete before ending the response.
+Previously, it would set up event listeners and return immediately, causing the route handler to end the response before all data was sent.
+Now it uses a Promise that only resolves when the stream actually finishes.

 The default model is set to `gemma3:4b` since that's what you have.
 If you want to use `llama3.2` instead, you can set the `OLLAMA_MODEL` environment variable, but you'd need to pull that model first with `ollama pull llama3.2`.

 The frontend uses Vite for development, and I've set it up to bind to all network interfaces so it works whether you access it via `localhost` or `127.0.0.1`.
 The test script now checks both the configured port (3000) and the fallback port (5173) to catch any port conflicts.

 Python dependencies are installed in a virtual environment at `.venv`.
 This keeps everything isolated and makes it easier to manage.
 The setup and test scripts now automatically detect and use this virtual environment if it exists.

+Error handling is now comprehensive:
+- All API calls have proper error handling with user-friendly messages
+- WebSocket connections have retry logic with exponential backoff
+- Port conflicts are detected and provide helpful resolution instructions
+- All broadcasts handle failures gracefully without crashing the server

 ## Quick Access